M. A. Mansoor

-M. A. Mansoor (1881–1968) was an Egyptian antiquarian who compiled a collection of Amarna Period sculptures.
+Manṣūr 'Abd al-Sayyid Manṣūr, more commonly known as M. A. Mansoor (1881–1968), was an Egyptian antiquarian who compiled a collection of Amarna Period sculptures.

 Early life and studies

-Mansoor was born to Coptic Orthodox Egyptian parents in Cairo in 1881.
-Having graduated from high school with knowledge of Arabic, English, and French, he taught Arabic for several years to foreign officials who held principal positions in the Egyptian government.
+Mansoor was born in 1881 in Cairo to Coptic Orthodox Egyptian parents.
+After graduating from high school, Mansoor spoke Arabic, English, and French, and thus taught Arabic to foreign officials who held principal positions in the Egyptian government for several years.

 Career

-In October 1904, Mansoor approached the Swiss manager of Shepheard's Hotel in Cairo to rent two showcases in the hotel lobby, where he planned to display and sell a collection of ancient Egyptian sculptures, bronzes, amulets, faience figurines, and jewellery that he had acquired over the previous few years.
-The manager allowed him to use the showcases on a trial basis for a few months.
-A year and a half later, the two showcases became a small shop in the main hall of the famous hotel.
-At that time, Mansoor's business was established.
-In the later years, he opened two more shops in the Semiramis and Continental Hotels and a large gallery across the street from the Cairo Museum.
+In October 1904, Mansoor applied to the Shepheard's Hotel in Cairo to rent two showcases in the hotel lobby, where he planned to display and sell a collection of ancient Egyptian sculptures, bronzes, amulets, faience figurines, and jewellery that he had acquired over the previous years.
+A year and a half later, the two showcases became a small shop in the main hall of the hotel.
+In later years, Mansoor opened another two shops in the Semiramis and Continental Hotels and a large gallery across the street from the Cairo Museum.
+Mansoor sold many important ancient works of art to museums, including the Egyptian Museum in Cairo, the Louvre, the Vatican Museum, the Metropolitan Museum of Art, the Detroit Museum, the Chicago Oriental Institute and to private collections.

-The purchase and sale of Egyptian and other antiquities were legal at the time.
-However, the Egyptian Department of Antiquities retained the right to inspect all shops and galleries that bought and sold these artifacts.
-If an important object was found, of which there was no known example in the Cairo Museum, the Department of Antiquities exercised its right to purchase it at a reasonable price.
-This, however, seldom happened as the Department rarely had the funds to acquire major antiquities.

-During his many years in the antique business, Mansoor met and befriended several of the Egyptologists, antiquarians and collectors of the time.
-Mansoor sold many important ancient works of art for collections or museums including the Egyptian Museum in Cairo, the Louvre, the Vatican Museum, the Metropolitan Museum of Art, the Detroit Museum and the Chicago Oriental Institute, and in private collections.

-In 1924, Mansoor started a collection of rare Amarna artefacts with two small Amarna heads.
-This grew into a collection that claims to be the world's largest private collection of Amarna artefacts.
-The collection was acquired by Mansoor over 20 years from a single, unnamed source.

 Controversies

-Mansoor is well-known for the controversial use of rock varnish as a means of authenticating his collection of limestone sculptures from Amarna.
+In 1924, Mansoor started a collection of rare Amarna artifacts with two small Amarna heads.
+This grew into a collection that claims to be the world's largest private collection of Amarna artifacts.
+The collection was acquired by Mansoor from over 20 years from a single unnamed source.
+Mansoor drew controversy for his use of rock varnish as a means of authenticating his collection of limestone sculptures from Amarna.

 The collection consists of portrait busts of the Amarna royal family and are in excellent condition.
 However, the majority of art historians, conservators, and archaeologists consider the Mansoor collection to be suspect based on style, inconsistencies with the Amarna style known from archaeological records, and the quality of the collection's make.